Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level

-To model the cycle of fast cells, however, we still assume a deformation--yielding process, as illustrated in Fig.~\ref{fig:statrup_model_diag} (c).
+To model the cycle of fast cells, however, we still assume a deformation--yielding process, as illustrated in figure~\ref{fig:statrup_model_diag} (c).
 This form should not be viewed as the evolution of a solid-like cluster.
 On the contrary, it represents the averaged \textit{cage distortion--cage jump} process in a fast cell.
-Notice that, here we still use $G_\mathrm{eff}$ as the slope of stress, as shown in Fig.~\ref{fig:statrup_model_diag} (c).
+Notice that, here we still use $G_\mathrm{eff}$ as the slope of stress, as shown in figure~\ref{fig:statrup_model_diag} (c).
 In principle, the modulus here should be smaller than that of solid-like regions.
 However, considering that modulus is not very sensitive to relaxation time \cite{dyre2006rmp}, we adopt $G_\mathrm{eff}$ for fast cells as an acceptable approximation.
 By assuming a similar apparent form of cycle for both fast and slow cells, we simplify the calculation of our model.

 After the first cycle, a cell will sample a new $\tau_\mathrm{LC}$, which corresponds to new $\tau_\mathrm{LC}^\mathrm{th}$ and $\tau_\mathrm{sh}^\mathrm{th}$.
 Then, the next cycle starts.
 The treatment is the same: The new cycle will be identified as slow or fast.
 Then, it evolves following the corresponding form of cycle.
 This process will be carried out repeatedly.
 Here, we still use $H_\mathrm{eq}(\tau_\mathrm{LC})$ for sampling $\tau_\mathrm{LC}$ of subsequent cycles.
 The stress of the system is given by the average stress of all cells.
 In this model, for a specific sample, the only free adjustable parameter is the restructuring strain $\gamma_\mathrm{res}$.